tale-toul/OCP4baremetalIPI/README.md

 $ sudo firewall-cmd --reload
 $ sudo firewall-cmd --list-all --zone public
 ```
-In case of using an AWS EC2 instance, add the 443 port to the security group in the AWS EC2 instance.
+In case of using an AWS EC2 instance, add the ports 443 and 6443 to the security group in the AWS EC2 instance.

 If the physical host uses SELinux, it is possible that the nginx service is not allowed to open outgoing network connections, a message like the following will appear in the physical host's audit log
 ```